phocks/devblog/content/2024-07-17-a-brief-interlude-into-gleam.md

 We run our app with `gleam run`.

 You should see a whole bunch of hellos from different numbers.
-They appear, at first glance, to be counting from 0 to 200,000, like this.
+They appear, at first glance, to be counting in order from 0 to 200,000, like this.

 ```
 Hello from 44790